-A) Yes - a quality ROAR top is included as part of your entry
+A) Yes - a quality ROAR Hoodie is included as part of your entry.

-Exact Size top may not be possible for Late Entries - Priority will be given to those that enter before 31st August
+Exact Size top may not be possible for Late Entries - Priority will be given to those that enter early

 Q) Can you let me know if there is a map available which shows the route on it?